manikanta-4809/single-page-web/README.md

 After completion second branch add origin of the github respoistory and again push to the origin master git push -u origin feature/update-styling git push -u origin fetaure/add-content
+And after that clone the github repository and then i have compare the both the pull requets occur from the commit changes that done in git
+For feature/update-styling ,fetaure/add-content  we should compare the pull request After completion of pull request we need to merge the requests and after that the content in the file has changed So that changed file we can access in both the git and github respository I used to change the conflicts in the github repository in the